 Imagine the cult comic book character Archie Andrews entering the classroom or the forever agile and amazing Spider Man taking school kids on a day out.
 Whoa!
 That would be a treat to the world of education and elementary learning.

 There can be numerous similar instances where the youngsters would happily carry out their academic responsibilities in the lap of their favourite comic book characters.
 Sadly, such scenarios are far from reality.
 Never mind, we can still make things work differently.

 The realm of academics is expanding with each passing day.
 From private tutors to the emergence of online assignment helpers, we have come a long way over the past decade.
+Or even alchemy tuition which is an online school for grades k-12.
 So, how about introducing comic book characters and other elements in school syllabus to entice students to take more interest in their academic chores?

 Here are some exciting ideas that can transform the realm of conventional education for the better.

 This is, by far, one of the most effective teaching methods that can be clubbed with comic books.
 Here’s how you can use comic strips in digital storytelling.